szeiger/ornate/doc/src/configuration.md

 # Configuration

 The configuration is written in HOCON.
 The site configuration is in `ornate.conf`.
-It is resolved against the reference configuration `ornate-reference.conf` that ships with ornate.
+It is resolved against the reference configuration `ornate-reference.conf` that ships with Ornate.
 Every page may have a HOCON front matter section at the top, for example:

     ---
     highlight.highlightjs.inline = scala